ES-DOC/esdoc-errata-client/docs/usage.rst

 .. code-block:: bash

-    $> esgprep SUBCOMMAND --log
+    $> esgissue SUBCOMMAND --log
-    $> esgprep SUBCOMMAND --log /PATH/TO/LOGDIR/
+    $> esgissue SUBCOMMAND --log /PATH/TO/LOGDIR/

 Exit status
 ***********

-- [0]: Successful execution of the requested task,
+- [0]: Successful execution of the requested operation,
 - [1]: Missing or invalid title in issue json file,
 - [2]: Missing or invalid description in issue json file,
 - [3]: Missing or invalid datasets in issue json file,